ukparliament/weeknotes.data-search/16/index.md

 The stable identifier work is now done.
 So the little strings of text at the end of URLs will no longer change when the data platform gets rebuilt.
 [The web will thank us](https://www.w3.org/Provider/Style/URI).

-Government positions are now live in the data platform and on [beta.parliament.uk](https://beta.parliament.uk) Pages for government departments and answering bodies should follow shortly but we need to import the data first.
+Government positions are now live in the data platform and on [beta.parliament.uk](https://beta.parliament.uk).
+Pages for government departments and answering bodies should follow shortly but we need to import the data first.

 Opposition positions will also be needed at some point in the not too distant future.
 Data day meeting notes suggest the data modelling work is done here.
 It isn't but should be shortly.

-The first iteration of the ‘search hints’ capability (decorating search results with document types) will be available via the API shortly.
+The first iteration of the ‘search hints’ capability will be available via the API shortly.
 The target is for the first changes to website search to be implemented by the end of November.

 [Ben](https://twitter.com/benwoodhams) has continued to work on Lords' inflation (still don't ask) which is almost complete.
 The data will be imported into the data platform and made available to the beta website shortly.